Skip to main content

 • Crested Butte Mountain Heritage Museum - experience the heritage of the immigrant miners and their families who survived harsh mountain winters living a simple life.

-• Cross Country Skiing - 50 kilometres of track groomed for classic and skate cross country skiing or guided backcountry tours.
+• Cross Country Skiing - 50 kilometres of track groomed for classic and skate cross-country skiing or guided backcountry tours.

 • Dog Sled Tours - take a ride with friendly dogs through the snow.

 • Ice Skating - A free town shuttle journey to the Big Mine Ice Rink in the town of Crested Butte.
 Skate rentals are available.
-Opening hours vary so call ahead.
+Opening hours vary, so call ahead.

 • Winter Trail Rides - Journey through the snow on horseback.
 You might even encounter elk, mule deer, big horn sheep, and bald eagles.